huggingface/blog/tf-serving.md

 model.save_pretrained("my_model", saved_model=True)
 ```

-The serving method has to be overridden by the new `input_signature`.
+The serving method has to be overridden by the new `input_signature` argument of the `tf.function` decorator.
 See the [official documentation](https://www.tensorflow.org/api_docs/python/tf/function#args_1) to know more about the `input_signature` argument.
 The `serving` method is used to define how will behave a SavedModel when deployed with TensorFlow Serving.
 Now the SavedModel looks like as expected, see the new `inputs_embeds` input:

 ```
 The given SavedModel SignatureDef contains the following input(s):